peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

         CBORObject second)`<br>
  Finds the difference between two CBOR number objects.
 * `java.lang.String ToJSONString()`<br>
- Converts this object to a string in JavaScript Object Notation (JSON) format.
+ Converts this object to a string in JavaScript object Notation (JSON) format.
 * `java.lang.String ToJSONString​(JSONOptions options)`<br>
- Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
+ Converts this object to a string in JavaScript object Notation (JSON) format, using the specified options to control the encoding process.
 * `<T> T ToObject​(java.lang.reflect.Type t)`<br>
  Converts this CBOR object to an object of an arbitrary type.